If you have an eCommerce site and looking for an online payment solution, then the WPForms WordPress plugin is the best for you.

-When you want to let the users choose between one-time payment and recurring payment then we have to enable the conditional logic.
+When you want to let the users choose between one-time payment and recurring payment, we have to enable the conditional logic.
 This will enable the recurring payment when the users select the option in the forms.

-To enable the Stripe addon you should have at least one premium plan.
-You can buy the WPForms premium
+To enable the Stripe addon, you should have at least one premium plan.
+For example, you can buy the WPForms premium.

 Here are the few hand-picked articles about the WPForms.